WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings/examples.md

 	if (!constructor)
 		return false;

-	// First, register types so that RmlUi knows how to process them.
+	// First, register types so that APUI knows how to process them.

-	// Invader::damage uses std::vector<int>, we need to tell RmlUi that this is an array type. constructor.RegisterArray<std::vector<int>>();
+	// Invader::damage uses std::vector<int>, we need to tell APUI that this is an array type. constructor.RegisterArray<std::vector<int>>();

 	// Structs are registered by adding all its members through the returned handle.